Apollo 13 astronaut Jim Lovell dead at 97

 Lovell died on August 7 in Lake Forest, Illinois, according to a NASA news release.
 The cause of death was not immediately clear.

-Lovell’s family requested privacy but said it was “saddened to announce the passing of our beloved father, USN Captain James A. ‘Jim’ Lovell, a Navy pilot and officer, astronaut, leader, and space explorer,” in a statement.
+Lovell’s family requested privacy but said, “We are saddened to announce the passing of our beloved father, USN Captain James A. ‘Jim’ Lovell, a Navy pilot and officer, astronaut, leader, and space explorer,” in a statement.

 “We are enormously proud of his amazing life and career accomplishments, highlighted by his legendary leadership in pioneering human space flight,” the family noted in its statement.
 “But, to all of us, he was Dad, Granddad, and the Leader of our family.
 Most importantly, he was our Hero.
 We will miss his unshakeable optimism, his sense of humor, and the way he made each of us feel we could do the impossible.
 He was truly one of a kind.”